mljs/savitzky-golay/README.md

 Savitzky–Golay filter in Javascript

-This code is based in the article: [Smoothing and Differentiation of Data by Simplified Least Squares Procedures](http://dx.doi.org/10.1021/ac60214a047)
+This code is based on the article: [Smoothing and Differentiation of Data by Simplified Least Squares Procedures](http://dx.doi.org/10.1021/ac60214a047)

 ## Installation